merciesofGod/behavioral-fraud-detection/README.md

 **Mercy Sunday**

-Data Scientist | Economics Graduate |
+Data Scientist | Economics Graduate

-Interested in using data, analytics, and technology to solve practical business and financial problems.
+Using data, analytics, and technology to solve practical business and financial problems.